The Muse and an Angel Named Trixie

 That’s why I suggested that my colleagues think of themselves as shepherds, guiding their story through the brambles of changing schedules and staff and other obstacles that might come up.
 Every station producer, director and videographer not specifically assigned to work on Outdoor Idaho was encouraged to produce one show per year.
 Most of them jumped at the chance to spread their wings, win some awards, and expand their resumes.

 The most valuable tool to assist a shepherd is a deadline.
 I’m reminded of the old saying: There's nothing like a hanging in the morning to focus the mind.
-That's what a real broadcast deadline does.
-It provides an inevitability to things.
+That's what a broadcast deadline does.
+It focuses the mind and provides an inevitability to things.
 It helps with writer's block, too.

 -------------------------

 The Muse helps with those early morning and late afternoon writing assignments.
 My guardian angel works to keep me out of danger.
 I’m surprised and relieved that in 40 years, no one was seriously injured while working on Outdoor Idaho.
-The opportunities certainly presented themselves, given all the Class IV rivers we rafted, the questionable trails we traveled, the many mountains we traveled.
+The opportunities certainly presented themselves, given all the Class IV rivers we rafted, the questionable trails we traveled, the many mountains we climbed, the thousands of miles we put on our old vehicles .

 Even if the Muse and Trixie are merely reflections of parts of my own psyche, it’s comforting to feel surrounded and connected to something bigger, more profound and insightful than myself.
-They make me feel I’m special and that someone or something is watching over me.
+They make me feel special that there is someone or something watching over me.

 Nevertheless, I still look both ways before crossing the street.